Choosing the Best Turf for Dogs

 Why your choice of turf matters when you have dogs

 Imagine this: it’s the middle of summer, your backyard is copping the full Aussie sun, and your dog steps out onto turf that feels like a frying pan.
 Or picture heavy rain with puddles forming, because the grass can’t drain quickly enough, leaving you with a swampy, smelly mess.
+Some turf varieties require full sun or full sunlight to thrive, and drought tolerant options are especially important in regions like the Victorian climate.

 We’ve seen these issues firsthand at jobs where homeowners were misled by “cheap and cheerful” grass that simply wasn’t made for pets.
 That’s why getting the right type of artificial grass is more than just picking what looks good on a sample board.